cal-itp/data-infra/docs/warehouse/adding_oneoff_data.md

 # Adding One-Off Datasets
-To work with data in our BI tool, Metabase, we first have to add the data to our warehouse (BigQuery).
+To work with data in our BI tool (Metabase) we first have to add the data to our warehouse (BigQuery).
 To add data to BigQuery for use in Metabase follow the instructions below.

 Not sure if you have the appropriate permissions to write tables in BigQuery?
 Reach out to Charlie <a href="https://cal-itp.slack.com/team/U027GAVHFST" target="_blank">on Cal-ITP Slack using this link</a>.